-Former FBI Director James Comey indicted
+Former FBI director James Comey indicted

 Watch CBS News

-Former FBI Director James Comey was indicted Thursday on charges of obstruction and making a false statement.
+Former FBI Director James Comey was indicted Thursday on two counts, a U.S. official told CBS News.

 View CBS News In